kelli-jacobs/React-Events/README.md

-# React-Events
+# React-Hooks

-This is only a collection of events to see how they work.
-Nothing extravagant
+Collection of components demonstrating my understanding react hooks and events in JSX.